webrasa/terrenos-frontend/README.md

-# Nextless.js frontend for SaaS 🚀
+# Modern MERN frontend for SaaS 🚀

-Nextless.js frontend code for marketing website and user dashboard for your SaaS.
+Modern MERN frontend code for marketing website and user dashboard for your SaaS.
 It includes example code to build a Todo SaaS application.
 The landing page includes 9 components blocks: Navbar, Hero, Features, VerticalFeatures, Testimonial, Pricing, FAQ, Banner and Footer.
 All components are highly customizable so you can modify to meet your requirements.

 The Dashboard displays all Todos created by the user in the table component.
 It also comes up with CRUD operation: you can create, read, update and delete a Todo with the provided code.
 And the most important things, the frontend is integrated to Stripe with some backend help.